 The Oglebay Winter Festival of Lights, begun in 1985, has grown into one of the nation's largest holiday light shows.
 It attracts more than a million visitors per year, including 3,000 tour buses from more than 36 states.
-The show has even been given the distinction of being listed in the American Bus Association's Top 100 International Events, and was named by Yahoo Travel as one of the top light shows to see in the United States.
+The show has even been listed in many online publication's best Christmas displays in the United States.

 Original display favorites in the Oglebay Winter Festival of Lights include the animated Snowflake Tunnel, a Candy Cane Wreath, The Twelve Days of Christmas, the massive Polyhedron Star, and Willard the Snowman, named for the TV weatherman Willard Scott who 'turned on' the lights in 1986.
 Directional Snoopy characters help guide visitors through the 6-mile tour.